Trivia Trap: Second format

-The Trivia Trap Round

-The team in the lead (or the champions, in case of a tie) played first and had a choice of two categories.
-After the category was chosen, Eubanks asked a question and four answers were shown.
-One contestant answered, and each of the other two had to agree or disagree.
-The correct answer awarded $200 if all three agreed, $100 if one contestant disagreed, or $50 if two disagreed.
-If the original answer was incorrect, the contestants who had disagreed with it (if any) were given a chance to choose the correct one in the same manner described above and win the appropriate amount.
-Two pairs of categories were played, one category per team in each pair.
+The reworked format is split into two separate rounds: Fact or Fiction? and the Trivia Trap Round.
+Fact or Fiction? consists of true-false trivia questions.
+The previous day's champions selects one of two question packets, and each team member is asked one question worth $25.
+After all three members answer, the challengers play the other packet.
+Two sets of questions were played, with the challengers given first choice for the second set.
+After this round is completed, the team in the lead (or the champions, in case of a tie) plays the Trivia Trap Round first, and has a choice of two categories.
+After the category is chosen, Eubanks asks a question and four answers are shown.
+One contestant answers, and each of the other two chooses to agree or disagree.
+The correct answer awards $200 if all three agreed, $100 if one contestant disagreed, or $50 if two disagreed.
+If the original answer is incorrect, any contestant who disagreed may then elect to choose the right answer for the same amounts.
+Two pairs of categories are played, one category per team in each pair.